igor-markin/django-production-template/README.md

 # Django Production Template
 This is a template of a dockerized Django project with Postgres, Gunicorn, and Nginx.
-The template is based on [an article of Michael Herman](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/).

 ## What is inside?
 ### Docker Images